 - Actively engaging with the EFSA Scientific Committee and other industry members to ensure rapid access to new information and a route for questions and clarification

-- exploring legal questions related to intellectual property, current non-disclosure and contractual agreements, implications linked to the global data-protection regulation
+- Exploring legal questions related to intellectual property, current non-disclosure and contractual agreements, implications linked to the global data-protection regulations

-- upskilling customers on the GFL and its implications through media channels and tailored customer meetings.
+- Upskilling customers on the GFL and its implications through various media channels and tailored customer meetings.

-Covance has been partnering companies submitting EU applications under REACH and BPR regulations for many years.
+Covance by Labcorp has been partnering companies submitting EU applications under REACH and BPR regulations for many years.
 This means we have vast experience in IUCLID dossier preparation and submission, as well as the creation of study information for public disclosure.
 Therefore, we have the necessary experience and insight to address the GFL changes in these areas.
-Covance has a presence in the UK, Europe, Japan and South Korea and is, therefore, well positioned to support EU applications.
+Covance by Labcorp has a presence in the U.S., UK, Europe, Japan and South Korea and is, therefore, well positioned to support EU applications.

 The updated GFL is designed to provide EU citizens with greater confidence in the safety of chemicals that find their way into the food chain.
-This greater transparency and heightened scientific rigor should be welcomed, despite the increased administrative burden and responsibility it places on applicants and CROs.
-Ultimately, it is believed that the revised GFL will raise industry standards and the standards and accountability of decision making in risk assessment within the EFSA.
-Outstanding questions remain on the details of the GFL implementation, which is why we are building a database of frequently asked questions to help inform industry and our customers; please contact us for access to the FAQ.
-If you have any specific questions or would like to benefit from the Covance insight and expertise regarding GFL, please contact us and we will be happy to help.
+This greater transparency and heightened scientific rigor should be welcomed, despite the increased administrative burden and responsibility it places on applicants and EU-based CROs.
+Ultimately, it is believed that the revised GFL will raise industry standards and the standards and accountability of decision making in risk assessment within EFSA.
+If you have any specific questions or would like to benefit from Covance by Labcorp insights and expertise regarding GFL, please contact us.